cultuscomox/cultuscomox/README.md

 You should now see `-> code` in your terminal.
 Type `git clone git@github.com:mareoc/finstrap` (and don't forget to press enter –– no more reminders!) to clone the Finstrap codebase.
 If you see a notice about an RSA key, just type `yes` to continue.
 Type `cd finstrap` to enter the folder.

-### Step 4: Link the newly-cloned project to your GutHub Pages repo
+### Step 4: Link the newly-cloned project to your GitHub Pages repo
 Right now, the Finstrap project you just cloned is linked to the _mareoc_ GitHub account.
 We need to link it you the GitHub pages repository you created in Step 1.

 First, run `rm -rf .git` to remove the _mareoc_ git configuration.
 You should notice the _git:(master)_ text in the terminal is now gone.
 Good job!